MeBTC-Protocol/mebtc-protocol/README.md

 ## MeBTC Contracts (Foundry)

 Minimal docs for the MeBTC contracts and scripts.
-Frontend docs live elsewhere.

 Foundry consists of: